Get the office of your dreams within your budget.

-You’ve found the perfect space for your business.
-Or, your space is up for renewal.
-In either event, you’ve got the opportunity to negotiate a more favorable lease.
+You've found the perfect space for your business, or maybe your space is up for renewal.
+In either event, you've got the opportunity to negotiate a more favorable lease.
 This is a complicated process that is much more involved than renting an apartment or buying a home.

 In many cases, it's true that the market rate is the going rate, and if you don't rent it, someone else will.
 However, there's a lot more to a commercial property rental than just the base rate.
 Lucky for you, expenses for maintenance and improvements are often much more negotiable than the monthly rate.

 All business relationships are based on a little give and take.
 How much your landlord will be willing to give may depend on how well you do your research.
 Remember, the landlord expects you to negotiate.

 Here are seven tips to consider when negotiating your next lease: